Human Factors in Aviation Safety: Keynote speakers

 Sian Blanchard, EasyJet

-Abstract: The airline is pursuing an integrated approach to health, wellbeing and human performance to support our people at all stages throughout their working career and to develop initiatives to ensure optimal health, safety and operational performance.
+Abstract: The airline is pursuing an integrated approach to health and human performance to support our people at all stages throughout their working career and to develop initiatives to ensure optimal health and operational performance.

-This business case proposes the establishment of a new unit within the airline to provide a coordinated approach to health, wellbeing and human performance.
-This approach responds to: operational experience and meets senior management expectations; provides a vehicle for us to satisfy regulations and go further to achieve wider business objectives; and, aligns with a growing recognition in society about the importance of honest discussion of personal difficulties and provision of timely interventions in fostering resilient individuals and organisations.
+This integrated approach responds to: operational experience and meets senior management expectations; provides a vehicle for us to satisfy regulations and go further to achieve wider business objectives; and, aligns with a growing recognition in society about the importance of honest discussion of personal difficulties and provision of timely interventions in fostering resilient individuals and organisations.

 Kathy Abbott, Federal Aviation Authority

 Abstract: Automated systems have been an important part of aviation for many years.
 Recent interest and advances in artificial intelligence have led to increased discussion of autonomy, as well.
 Self-driving cars and trucks, autonomy in ships, and many other applications of the technology are being pursued.
 This presentation will describe the current state of technology in automation, autonomy and artificial intelligence, and discuss some implications for aviation.